meganlsmith/delimitR/fullmanual.md

 For an example of how to construct the observed SFS from pyrad ouptut files, see Example 2 (coming soon).

-The observed SFS for this tutorial is named tutorial\_observed\_MSFS.obs, and it is available in the data folder of this repository.
+The observed SFS for this tutorial is named pseudoobserved\_tutorial\_MSFS.obs, and it is available in the data folder of this repository.

-    observedSFS <- 'tutorial_observed_MSFS'
+    observedSFS <- 'pseudoobserved_tutorial_MSFS'

 The Traits File
 ---------------